Anon-Planet/thgtoa/guide.md

 -   Above all, you cannot trust people

 So what?
-Well instead of not trusting anyone or anything, I would advise to **"Trust but verify"**[^390] (or "Never trust, always verify" if you are more hardcore about it and want to apply Zero-Trust Security[^391]) instead.
+Well instead of not trusting anyone or anything, we would advise to **"Trust but verify"**[^390] (or "Never trust, always verify" if you are more hardcore about it and want to apply Zero-Trust Security[^391]) instead.

 **Do not start this process unless:**